ram110599/Smart-Attendance-Manager/sam-express/readme.txt

 delete expired tokens regularly see all errors and make sure which ones should be displayed to the user.
-Also, handle the errors properly. convert the error messages to flash messages
+Also, handle the errors properly. convert the error messages to flash messages comment and indent, also correct the names check all end-cases